istio/istio.io/content/docs/concepts/security/index.md

 #### Secure naming

-The secure naming information contains (N-to-N) mappings from the server identities (encoded in certificates) to the service names (referred by discovery service or DNS) that they serve.
+The secure naming information contains *N-to-N* mappings from the server identities (encoded in certificates) to the service names (referred by discovery service or DNS).
+A mapping from identity `A` to service name `B` means "`A` is allowed/authorized to run service `B`".
-This information is securely distributed from Pilot to the sidecar Envoys.
+This information is generated by Pilot (by watching the Kubernetes apiserver) and securely distributed to the sidecar Envoys.
 The following example explains why secure naming is critical in authentication.

 Suppose the legitimate servers that run the service `datastore` only use the identity `infra-team`.